juxor/afaq/markdown/append32.md

 and p.
-74] To weaken or question the party means to weaken or question the socialist nature of the revolution and so weaken the _"dictatorship of the proletariat."_ Thus we have the paradoxical situation of the "proletarian dictatorship"_ repressing workers, eliminating democracy and maintaining itself against the _"passing moods"_ of the workers (which means rejecting what democracy is all about).
+74] To weaken or question the party means to weaken or question the socialist nature of the revolution and so weaken the _"dictatorship of the proletariat."_ Thus we have the paradoxical situation of the "proletarian dictatorship" repressing workers, eliminating democracy and maintaining itself against the _"passing moods"_ of the workers (which means rejecting what democracy is all about).
 Hence Lenin's comment at a conference of the Cheka (his political police) in 1920:

 > _"Without revolutionary coercion directed against the avowed enemies of the workers and peasants, it is impossible to break down the resistance of these exploiters.
 On the other hand, revolutionary coercion is bound to be employed towards the wavering and unstable elements among the masses themselves."_
-[**Collected Works**, vol. 24, p.
+[**Collected Works**, vol. 42, p.
 170]

 Significantly, of the 17 000 camp detainees on whom statistical information was available on 1 November 1920, peasants and workers constituted the largest